Get Started – Begins Each Fall Term

 - Current vita or resume

 - Copy of current RN license

-- Example of scholarly work or project – examples of this work include but are not limited to: professional research-based paper, senior level project, scholarly work produced for (such as an evidence based practice proposal), literature review, scholarly publication or presentation.
+- Example of scholarly work or project – examples of this work include but are not limited to: professional research-based paper, senior-level project, evidence-based practice proposal, literature review, scholarly publication or presentation.

 Once you apply to the UNC Graduate School and your application packet is complete, your application will be reviewed by the graduate school then sent to the faculty/program for an admission decision.
 A completed application typically takes four to six weeks to process.

 All international (non-U.S. citizen) applicants should mark Yes for "Are you an international student?" at the beginning of the graduate application process.
-You will also need to prepare the following for your application:
+In addition to any application steps listed above, you will also need to prepare the following for your application: